 It’s a fascinating– and horrifying– thought to some students: Your professors used to be young. – In their current roles, of course, they teach.
 They publish.
 They advise.
 They hold office hours at weird times.
 They fail to grasp the concept of a Twitter hashtag.
 And some wear bow ties.
 But before they were professors, […]

-A Mother Jones staffer recently called me to ask for my input on especially memorable student press stories or reporting feats over the past year.
+A Mother Jones staffer recently called to ask for my input on especially memorable student press stories or reporting feats over the past year.
 The chat triggered my interest in sharing a small sampling of recent college newspaper stories I’ve bookmarked and particularly enjoyed.
 Any nominations of your own?
-Email me! – First up, […]
+Email me! – First up, a […]

 An ironic case of student press censorship at Southern Methodist University.
 Last week, administrators at the private university near Dallas removed an opinion piece from a special print edition of The Daily Campus, SMU’s student newspaper.